sirgawain0x/crtv3/README.md

 - [React components and hooks](https://portal.thirdweb.com/typescript/v5/react)
 - [thirdweb Dashboard](https://thirdweb.com/dashboard)

+## License

+This project is licensed under the MIT License.

 ## Join our Discord!

-For any questions or suggestions, join our discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).
+For any questions or suggestions, join our discord at [Creative](https://discord.gg/2JagPsCp3n).